marrow/mongo/README.md

 ---
-description: An introduction to the Marrow Mongo Document Mapper and overview of features.
+description: An introduction to the Marrow Mongo Document Mapper and an overview of features, license, and code metrics.
 ---
 # The **Marrow Mongo** Document Mapper